aryokkynen/blackjack-skynet-ai/README.md

 Data must be in following format
 * Header row: date,close,adjclose

-* Date = String for dates
+* Date = {string}
-* close = Stock closing price (format 0.0)
+* close = {double} | Use format 0.0
-* Adjusted closing price = Stock adjusted closing price, if using data from longer perioid automatically calculates possible splits and dividends in price.
-Yahoo Finance offer this information. (format 0.0)
+* Adjusted closing price = {double} |Stock adjusted closing price, if using data from longer perioid automatically calculates possible splits and dividends in price.
+Yahoo Finance offer this information | Use format 0.0

 Example
 date,close,adjclose